10203173Photojournalism

 Rationalize the use of photos where the target is best represented

-2. Use Lightroom to edit images
+2. Use Lightroom to edit and manage images

 Assessment Strategies